ChooseWhy Choose This Program?

 What Will You Learn?

-A major in chemistry prepares students for careers in chemistry, graduate work, or for entrance into professional schools.
 Students with an ACS-certified degree in chemistry have a sound basis for industrial, educational, governmental, and hospital careers in chemistry.
 They are prepared for graduate work in organic chemistry, inorganic chemistry, analytical chemistry, physical chemistry, biochemistry, materials science, and related fields.
 They may also move into law, medical, dental, pharmacy, veterinary, and other professional schools.
 Learn more

 DoWhat Will You Do?